bbauska/LFS173x/README.md

 -   Completing the connection

-## Initialization: Alice and the Mediator {#initialization-alice-and-the-mediator .unnumbered}
+## Initialization: Alice and the Mediator

 Before Alice's wallet can connect to Faber (or any other) Aries agent, Alice's wallet must do a one-time setup of her inbound routing using a